-The magnetic measurement values are collected with a manually operated field computer, Geomac II, which registers the measured value, the time and the coordinate.
+Since 1987 measurements are collected with a manually operated field computer, Geomac II, which registers the measured value, the time and the coordinate.
 Earlier measurements were usually registered in note books.

-File transfer / Raw data file (magnetic measurements)
+File transfer / Raw data file

-The measured magnetic data collected with the Geomac II field computer are dumped on a cassette tape in the field.
-The tape is sent to the office at Luleå where it is transferred to the Prime computer.
-This is done with a program called MFE.
+The measured data collected with the Geomac II field computer is dumped to a portable PC in the field.
+The diskettes are sent to the office at Luleå.